nforgeio/neonKUBE/Images/elasticsearch6/README.md

 # Description

-This image hosts [Elasticsearch](https://www.elastic.co/guide/en/elasticsearch/reference/current/getting-started.html) which is typically deployed to a neonCLUSTER for holding the cluster node/container logs and metrics.
+This image hosts [Elasticsearch](https://www.elastic.co/guide/en/elasticsearch/reference/current/getting-started.html) which is typically deployed to a neonHIVE for holding the cluster node/container logs and metrics.
 This database combined with Kibana form a powerful tool for cluster operators and developers.

 # Configuration